sgadd32/Wall-E/README.md

 # Wall-E
 --------
-Steve Gadd remix of Simon Bluetts and Christo Tranoris WALL-E
+Steve Gadd remix of Simon Bluetts and Christos Tranoris WALL-E

 I have integrated some remixed options provided by other people to my version of Simons and Christos versions of WALL-E and because additional software updates and addons were needed, so I have shared my cleaned image as a resource for you to use in case, like me, you are keen to get up and running as soon as possble.
 -------------------------------------------------------------